Structured Packing in LLM Training Improves Long Context Utilization: Experiments

-\subsection{Detailed study with medium models}
+\subsection{Detailed Study with Medium Models}

-In Table \ref{tab:secondResults} and Table \ref{tab:cvariancecheck}, we present a comprehensive examination of the impact of document packing on long-context performance using $270$M parameter models.
-Using the smaller size allows us to train over $30$ models and, thus, more accurately estimate the impact of various design choices.
+In Table \ref{tab:secondResults}, Table \ref{tab:cvariancecheck}, and Table \ref{tab:data_proportions}, we present a comprehensive examination of the impact of document packing on long-context performance using $270$M parameter models, showing that \method{} brings consistent improvement in long context language modeling.
+In Table \ref{tab:csharpsek}, we scale context to 64K and observe even greater benefits over the Example Packing.
+We also expand our results to 131K and 160K context length in Tables \apdx{tab:csharpsek128}{19} and \apdx{tab:csharpsek128160}{20} in Appendix.
+In Table \ref{tab:data_noisy}, we show that \method{} is quite robust to the non-accurate retriever. {What is more results in Table \ref{tab:data_noisy} clearly show that \method{} is an improvement over Within-Domain Example Packing.
+In particular, we note that the more noise we add, the closer \method{} is to Within-Domain Example Packing (semantically), and that with 100\% noise \method{} turns into Within-Domain Example Packing (this is because we use \method{} to prepare data coming from a single domain).}

-\looseness=-1 \paragraph*{Training protocol} Initially, we train with the $2$K context length on $6.3$B tokens from RedPajama \citep{together2023redpajama}.
-Subsequently, we continue training using $1$B tokens with the context extended to $32$K on a mixture of the original RedPajama data \citep{together2023redpajama} and long context data created using \method{}/\textsc{Baseline}.
-The amount of pre-training tokens is based on scaling laws from \citep{hoffmann2022training} and constants calculated for GPT-like models in \citep{nanoGPT}.
+\paragraph*{Training and Evaluation} Initially, we train with the $2$K context length on $6.3$B tokens from RedPajama \citep{together2023redpajama}.
+Subsequently, we fine-tune using $1$B tokens with the context extended to $32$K on a mixture of the original RedPajama data \citep{together2023redpajama} and long context data created using \method{}/\textsc{EP}.
+We employ the Focused Transformer (FoT) \citep{tworkowski2023focused} for context extension (unless stated otherwise).
+We measure perplexity on held-out portions of the arXiv \citep{azerbayev2022proofnet} and StarCoder \citep{li2023starcoder} datasets.
+The selection of these datasets is motivated by the fact that they can benefit from long-context information as demonstrated in \citep{chen2023extending, li2023starcoder}.
+We provide additional details in Appendix \apdx{sec:appendix_training_eval_proto}{M}.

-We employ the Focused Transformer (FoT) objective \cite{tworkowski2023focused} for context extension (unless stated otherwise).
-This approach is motivated by practical factors, viz. training with short context length expedites the process, while context scaling can be achieved by finetuning on a relatively small amount of tokens, as demonstrated by \citep{chen2023extending, tworkowski2023focused}.
-Loosely inspired by \citep{ouyang2022training,roziere2023code}, in the latter phase, long context data (i.e., prepared with \method{}) constitutes half of the mixture.
-We also check how \method{} works with other context extension methods in Appendix \ref{sec:med_diff_ctx}, and 64K context length in Appendix \ref{sec:apendix_longer_context}.

-\paragraph*{Evaluation} We measure perplexity on held-out portions of the arXiv \citep{azerbayev2022proofnet} and StarCoder \citep{li2023starcoder} datasets employing a context length of $32$K. The selection of these datasets is motivated by the fact that they can benefit from long-context information as demonstrated in \citep{chen2023extending, li2023starcoder}.
-For example, functions are often re-utilized, and similar terms are employed across papers.
-We exclude documents with fewer than $32$K tokens and truncate those exceeding this length.
-In Appendix \ref{sec:short_context_270} we evaluate our models using short context data confirming no performance degradation with respect to the base model.
-For information regarding the training and evaluation data, see Appendix \ref{sec:apendix_data_prep}.